The UIAA – International Climbing and Mountaineering Federation – has published its 2021 Annual Report. Anybody interested in receiving a printed...

-On 18 October 2014, the UIAA General Assembly adopted the latest amendments to the UIAA Anti-Doping policy.
+In October 2014, the UIAA General Assembly adopted the then latest amendments to the UIAA Anti-Doping policy.
 The policy was harmonised with the 2015 World Anti-Doping Code.
+Ever since, the UIAA Anti-Doping Commission has worked closely with WADA to ensure full compliance with its rules.
+In 2021, the UIAA Anti-Doping Commission successfully implemented the most recent changes to the WADA Code.

 The UIAA is committed to fair play, a sport free of doping and the principles of the World Anti-Doping Code.
 This includes the mandatory articles of the Code and all relevant International Standards.